 The story...

-My grandmother shared the game of solitaire with me - she loved to play it.
+My grandmother shared the game of solitaire with me - she loved to play.
 She, or maybe another person, told me that you could play a mental game of paying $52 for the deck of cards and earn $5 for every card that makes it to the top.
 Its a win/lose game.
-I've played this game countless times imagining what might be and finding out what I was dealt.
+I've played this game imagining what might be and finding out what I was dealt.
 "If I get all 52 cards on top then I'm going to..."

-I believe that this behavior is one of my learned defects - I stopped playing the game two days ago.
-Forty days passed between the first draft and the posting of this story - stopping the solitaire habit was fruitful in unexpected ways.
-I'm not sure what replaced the solitaire time, or trigger to play it, yet life's more peaceful and I'm trusting God more.
+Maybe this behavior is one of my learned defects - I stopped playing the game one day.
+Forty days passed between the first draft and the posting of this original story - stopping the solitaire habit was fruitful in unexpected ways.
+I'm not sure what replaced the solitaire time, or trigger to play it; but, life's more peaceful and I'm trusting God more.

 The only church in town will offer our Creator's version of what a good life looks like.
 He doesn't tell us everything but does tell us enough to live a good life walking humbly with Him.
 For me, regularly investing my time playing, and hoping on, a win/lose game with a deck of cards isn't a good fit.